 Quality nipple pasties should stick to your skin gently while also providing long-lasting wear – so you don’t accidentally free the nipple at your best friend’s wedding!
 Although they don’t provide support like bras, many styles offer modest coverage, even for larger bust sizes.

 Nipple pasties come in different shapes and shades and different materials, including some that are hypoallergenic.
 Some are disposable, while others can be reused multiple times.
-With all these factors to consider, it can be difficult to decide which product is best for you.
-We’ve made it easier with our complete shopping guide.
-We’ve also got you covered with our top five recommendations for nipple pasties above.

 If you’ve been eyeing a backless dress or have been yearning for the freedom of going braless (while still maintaining modesty), nipple pasties will crack your wardrobe possibilities wide open.